What Window Treatments To Use For Small Windows

 However, instead of hiding them away, you should have your treatments custom-made to fit the unusual dimensions.
 When you use treatments like plantation shutters, those awkward windows start to make a stylistic statement.
 And when your treatments are custom-made, it’s easier to keep all the windows consistent throughout the room.

 Choosing something to cover all windows equally well can be tricky, but pick the treatment for the smallest windows first, then match your standard windows.
 Each window will then have custom-made coverings and those small eye-sores have become blended into the overall design scheme.
-Now, that bank of thin, long living room windows starts to blend into the overall design scheme.
+You can see in the video below how shutters can work with small windows like transom windows.

 Use Plantation Shutters For Your Small Square Windows Or Long Thin Windows